wombleton/gitlaw-nz/acts/S/Social Workers Registration Act 2003.md

     *   (c) produces a document to the Board, or otherwise uses a document, knowing that it is not genuine.

-    (2) Every person commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $10,000 or both, who holds himself or herself out as a registered social worker when---
+    (2) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $10,000 or both, who holds himself or herself out as a registered social worker when---

     *   (a) he or she is not a registered social worker; or

     *   (b) he or she is a registered social worker, but his or her registration is suspended.

-    (3) Every registered social worker commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $10,000 or both, who is engaged or employed as a social worker contrary to [section 25][33].
+    (3) Every registered social worker commits an offence, and is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $10,000 or both, who is engaged or employed as a social worker contrary to [section 25][33].

-    (4) Every person commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $10,000 or both, who holds an employee or professional associate out as a registered social worker, knowing that the employee or associate---
+    (4) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $10,000 or both, who holds an employee or professional associate out as a registered social worker, knowing that the employee or associate---

     *   (a) is not a registered social worker; or